Icelandic Phallological Museum

 An unusual visit

 The Icelandic Phallological Museum certainly makes for a curious and even unforgettable visit, as it's truly an original theme.
-Having said that, if you're short on time on your trip to Reykjavik, there are other attractions that we recommend prioritizing, like visiting the National Museum of Iceland or discovering the geography of Iceland and its nature at the Perlan Museum.
+Having said that, if you're short on time on your trip to Reykjavik, there are other attractions that we recommend prioritising, like the National Museum of Iceland or discovering the geography of Iceland and its nature at the Perlan Museum.

 Schedule